 You should only trust your research.
 Credit card companies offer attractive and competitive exchange rates but they usually charge high fees and interest rates.
 If you take a cash advance before, then chances are that the minute you take it, interest begins to be charged on your card instead of beginning after an interest-free grace period.
 Be aware of this.

 It is always good to trust only yourself rather than blindly trusting what your bank or anyone tells you.
 Wherever you plan on traveling to next, look for exchange rates and places that can get you a good deal.
+Many private financial institutions are offering the best international currency exchange services.
 Traveling to Malaysia next?
+Contact Axios Credit Bank Ltd to discover plenty of foreign currency exchange services at affordable rates.
 Do good research on money exchange in Malaysia!
 Don’t let anyone fool you.
 Have a good time.
 Take care of your money.